 If you are a family of 2-4, please do not buy a smaller air fryer.
 I promise you within a year you will be back to buy something bigger.

-I’ve seen it time and time again and in the long run, people end up spending more on multiple air fryers than if they just invested in a bigger one from the start.
+I’ve seen it time and time again and in the long run, people end up spending more on multiple air fryers than if they just invested in a bigger one for their air frying needs from the start.

-I’ve had my Cosori Air Fryer for about 3 months now and absolutely love it.
-It cooks food evenly and has never peeled.
+I’ve had my Cosori Air Fryer for about 3 years now and absolutely love it.
+I’ve just recently upgraded to the Cosori Dual Blaze Air Fryer which has officially replaced my Cosori 5.8 QT for everyday cooking.

 I highly recommend the Cosori Air Fryer as a good air fryer to start with or upgrade to if currently using a smaller one.